Sharp local well-posedness for quasilinear wave equations with spherical symmetry: Introduction

+On the other hand, when it satisfies certain nonlinear structures, such as the null conditions, or many case of the weak null conditions, the problem admits global solutions with small data.
+See, e.g., \cite{MR2003417}, \cite{Ld08}, \cite{ZhouLei08} for global results with $a=b=0$.
+In such situations, we naturally expect that global radial results with $s>s_c$ (or even certain critical space like $\dot B^{s_c}_{2,1}$) remain hold, which is an interesting further problem. \end{rem}

 \begin{rem} Although we state only the results for scalar quasilinear wave equations, as it is clear from the proof, our results apply also for general multi-speed system of quasilinear wave equations, which permit spherically symmetric solutions.
-In addition, the quasilinear part could be replaced by the D'Alembertian $\Box_{g(u)}$ with respect to the metric $ds^2=-dt^2+g(u) dx^2$, as well to $\Box_\gm+g(u)\Delta$ (or $\Box_{g(t,x,u)}$), when $\gm$ is a small, long range perturbation of the Minkowski metric:
+In particular, the system with multi-speeds ($c_j>0$) is local well-posed in $\Hs{s}(\R^n) \times(\Hs{s-1}(\R^n)\cap \dot H^{s-2}(\R^n)) $ for $n\ge 3$ and $s>n/2$, as long as the system admits spherically symmetric solutions.
+Similar statement holds for